Breaking-C0de/documentation/docs/contracts/PolicyManager.md

     /**
     @dev function withdrawFundFromContract
-    note This function is used to withdraw the coverageAmount from the contract The function must be overridden if the withdraw functionality needs to be made different */
+    note This function is used to withdraw the coverageAmount from the contract The function must be overidden if the withdraw functionality needs to be made different */
     function withdrawFundFromContract(address payable contractAddress) public payable {
         // Get BaseContract